chuvpne/dada2-pipeline/README.md

 R packages are managed using packrat.
 This ensures maximal reproducibility and portability of the analysis by using an encapsulated, version controlled, installation of R packages instead of any system-level R packages installation.

-Note that additional system requirements as well as dependencies may be necessary for the installation of some R packages, such as dada2.
+Note that additional system requirements as well as dependencies may be necessary for the installation of some R packages.

-For maximal reproducibility and easy deployement across machines and platforms, you can use docker containers to run RStudio server and illumina-utils commands.
+For maximal reproducibility and easy deployement across machines and platforms, you can open the R Notebook template using RStudio server running on a docker container.
 A suitable docker image satisfying all system requirements for using the provided R Notebook template is available at https://hub.docker.com/r/chuvpne/pne-docker.
 Instructions are further provided below in the <b>Working on docker</b> section.

 ## Files